Introduction: The Visual Language of Norman Power

 In the turbulent centuries following the Norman Conquest of 1066, the warrior elite of Normandy developed a sophisticated system of visual identification that would come to define medieval nobility across Europe.
 Norman warrior heraldry was far more than a battlefield convenience; it was a dense, evolving language of lineage, loyalty, and land.
 By the 12th century, a knight's coat of arms could communicate his family history, his feudal obligations, his personal virtues, and even his political ambitions in a single glance.
 Understanding this system is essential for grasping how medieval identity was constructed, maintained, and contested.

 Heraldry emerged from the practical need to distinguish heavily armored knights whose faces were hidden by helms.
 But in Norman hands, these symbols quickly became hereditary, regulated, and invested with immense social meaning.
 The Normans—descendants of Vikings who had settled in northern France—brought a martial culture that prized personal honor and group cohesion.
 Their heraldic innovations spread rapidly through England, Scotland, and the crusader states, laying the foundation for the heraldic traditions that persist today in national flags, corporate logos, and even sports team emblems.
+The legacy of Norman heraldry is not confined to dusty manuscripts and museum displays; it lives on in the arms of the British monarchy, the seals of American universities, and the badges of military regiments worldwide.

 The Origins of Norman Heraldry: From Viking Longships to Knightly Shields

 Norman heraldry did not appear fully formed.
 Its roots lie in the 10th and 11th centuries, when the emerging Norman duchy began to fuse Carolingian traditions with Scandinavian decorative motifs.
-Early Normans used simple, non-hereditary devices on shields and banners—often geometric patterns, crosses, or stylized animals—that identified a leader’s contingent in battle.
+Early Normans used simple, non-hereditary devices on shields and banners—often geometric patterns, crosses, or stylized animals—that identified a leader's contingent in battle.
 The Bayeux Tapestry, embroidered around 1077, vividly illustrates this pre-heraldic phase.
 Norman knights carry shields painted with dragons, crosses, and abstract patterns, but none of these devices appear to be inherited or regulated.
 Each knight chose a personal emblem for a campaign.
+This fluid and individualistic approach contrasts sharply with the rigid hereditary system that would later define Norman heraldic practice.

 External link: Bayeux Tapestry on Wikipedia — an essential primary source for early Norman shield designs.